cogsandsquigs/dotbak/README.md

 Manage and backup dotfiles with ease!

+## Why dotbak?

+Because everyone else did their own thing, and I wanted to do my own thing too.
+After all, why should _I_ trust _someone else's_ shitty CLI when I can make my own brilliant, amazingly awesome, and totally not shitty CLI?

 ## Installation

 Install with `cargo install dotbak`.
 This will install the `dotbak` binary to `$HOME/.cargo/bin/dotbak`.
 Make sure that this directory is in your `$PATH`.
 If you want to upgrade, run the same command.